Sample size re-estimation in Phase 2 Dose-Finding: Conditional power vs. Bayesian predictive power: Frequentist approach for SSR

-Usually, the contrast vector is selected to maximize the power. { In order to specify $\boldsymbol{c}$, a possible strategy is assuming a likely shape of the mean vector, namely $\boldsymbol{\mu}^0$, and then adopting the most powerful linear contrast, of which the derivation has been discussed by the work of \citet{bretz_2005} as well as \citet{pinheiro_2014}.
-Also depending on the allocation ratio, the optimal contrast $\boldsymbol{c}$ can be computed through } where $\overline{\mu}=\sum_{i=1}^k \phi_i\mu^0_i$, and the contrast can be uniquely determined by imposing the constraint $\|\boldsymbol{c}\|_2=1$.
-Information like literature data of related agents, pre-clinical data, pharmacokinetic (PK) or pharmacodynamic (PD) data from Phase I studies can be used to determine the contrast vector for PoC of the dose-finding study.
+The contrast vector can be optimized to maximize the power.
+In order to specify $\boldsymbol{c}$, a possible strategy is assuming a likely shape of the mean vector, namely $\boldsymbol{\mu}^0$, and then adopting the most powerful linear contrast, of which the derivation has been discussed by the work of \citet{bretz_2005} as well as \citet{pinheiro_2014}.
+Also depending on the allocation ratio, the optimal contrast $\boldsymbol{c}$ can be computed through

+where $\overline{\mu}=\sum_{i=1}^k \phi_i\mu^0_i$, and the contrast can be uniquely determined by imposing the constraint $\|\boldsymbol{c}\|_2=1$.
+Information like literature data of related compounds, pre-clinical data, pharmacokinetic or pharmacodynamic data from Phase I studies can be used to determine the contrast vector.